markmhendrickson/mcp-server-dnsimple/README.md

 ## Security Notes

 - API tokens are never logged or exposed in error messages
-- Tokens can be stored in environment variables or 1Password
+- Tokens can be stored in environment variables, `~/.config/dnsimple-mcp/.env`, or 1Password
 - All API requests use HTTPS
-- Token is automatically cached to `.env` file (with restricted permissions)
+- Config directory `.env` file has restricted permissions (owner read/write only)
+- Environment variables are the most secure method (not persisted to disk)

 ## Troubleshooting